 The goal of this ARP is to identify strategies and BMPs to improve water quality.
 Ecology believes that implementing the actions outlined in this ARP will result in the achievement of bacteria, temperature, dissolved oxygen, and pH water quality standards.
 Effectiveness monitoring will be the primary tool used to assess progress towards meeting water quality standards.

-Ecology’s goal is to work with community partners to fix and/or replace 100 percent of the noncompliant septic systems in the watershed by 2041 through septic system inspections, maintenance, and connection to public sewer.
+Ecology’s goal is to work with community partners to address failing on-site sewage systems in the watershed..
 Another goal is to work with private and public property owners to initiate riparian restoration projects on 100 percent of the available mainstem and tributary buffer areas to initiate shade canopy by 2041.
 Trees will be expected to shade surface waters when reaching their 20- and 30-year growth potential by 2061 and 2071.
 Additionally, Ecology will work with stormwater permittees to manage stormwater with treatment and/or flow control BMPs on 10 percent of the total impervious surfaces by 2041, with the long-term plan to manage stormwater with treatment and/or flow control BMPs on 20 percent of the total impervious surfaces in the watershed by 2056.
 More information on these activities is outlined in Chapters 4 through 7.
 Cost estimates are detailed in Chapter 8, and criteria to measure progress are included in Chapter 9.

-In 2041, when septic inspection and outreach activities are completed, Ecology plans to evaluate the periodic reporting and effectiveness monitoring information to determine if bacteria standards are being met, and to determine if a TMDL plan is needed in the watershed for bacteria.
+In 2041, Ecology plans to evaluate the periodic reporting and effectiveness monitoring information to determine if bacteria standards are being met, and to determine if a TMDL plan is needed in the watershed for bacteria.
 Ecology plans to reassess temperature, dissolved oxygen and pH data to see if water quality standards are being met in 2061 and determine if a TMDL plan is needed for those parameters.
 Land use and landcover information will again be considered during this evaluation to understand how land use change may have resulted in changes in pollution sources and whether new permits have been issued in the watershed that may benefit from the completion of TMDL plan.

 If water quality standards are not achieved through implementation actions outlined in this ARP, the ARP will be re-evaluated to determine whether a higher priority for TMDL development should be assigned to the waterbody..
 The timeline for making this determination will be different for bacteria and temperature impairments.
 Although bacteria pollution may be addressed in the near-term through stormwater activities being implemented by the COV, improving temperatures in the watershed will require a much longer timeline to attain.